refractionPOINT/lce_doc/docs/dr.md

 This can be used to find variations of file names or domain names that could be used for phishing, for example.

-Suppose your company is `onephoton.com`, looking for the Levenshtein Distance between all `DOMAIN_NAME` in `DNS_REQUEST` events, compared to `onephoton.com` could detect an attacker using `onephot0n.com` in a phishing email domain.
+Suppose your company is `onephoton.com`.
+Looking for the Levenshtein Distance between all `DOMAIN_NAME` in `DNS_REQUEST` events, compared to `onephoton.com` it could detect an attacker using `onephot0n.com` in a phishing email domain.

 The operator takes a `path` parameter indicating which field to compare, a `max` parameter indicating the